ObsidianFury001/Computer-Shopping-App/README.md

 ### User Module
 ###### The user can browse and filter products at their convenience.
-- The user can browse and filter products.
 - Add products to the cart.
 - Purchase products in the cart.